-Timescale: The timescales of this scenario are always longer than the population bounce period; hence the first two adiabatic invariants are conserved.
+- Timescale: The timescales of this scenario are always longer than the population bounce period; hence the first two adiabatic invariants are conserved.
 Therefore, "suddenly" means "with a characteristic time that is extremely rapid compared to the population drift period."
 It indicates that the third invariant alone can be violated (e.g., Northrop and Teller 1960).
 "Slowly" means "with a characteristic time that is extremely slow compared to the population drift period," so that all three adiabatic invariants are conserved.
-(The typical timescales invoked in the Earth's radiation belts are of the order of a few minutes for the

-- sudden magnetic compression, and a few hours for the relaxation.) - 666 Particle motion and frozen-field condition: During the violation of the third invariant, it is 667 implicitly assumed that the plasma obeys the so-called "frozen-field condition," where - 668 particles can be visualized as if following the field lines.
-When the field is suddenly - 669 compressed, an induced rotational electric field E{ind} is set up according to Faraday's law.
-670 Provided that there is no component of the electric field parallel to the magnetic field - 670 Provided that there is no component of the electric field parallel to the magnetic field671 direction, and that the Earth's surface is a perfect conductor, the local magnetic field line - velocity coincides with the electric drift $(E{ind} \times B)/B^2$ (Birmingham and Jones 1968; - Fälthammar and Mozer 2007).
-That "the particles follow the field lines" means that the drift velocity is $(E{ind} \times B)/B^2$ during that time. - Asymmetry: That particles populate different drift shells originates from the fact that the magnetic field compression depends on local time (it is stronger on the dayside than on the nightside).
-If the magnetic field compression were not dependent on local time, the
+(The typical timescales invoked in the Earth's radiation belts are of the order of a few minutes for the sudden magnetic compression, and a few hours for the relaxation.) - Particle motion and frozen-field condition: During the violation of the third invariant, it is implicitly assumed that the plasma obeys the so-called "frozen-field condition," where particles can be visualized as if following the field lines.
+When the field is suddenly compressed, an induced rotational electric field E{ind} is set up according to Faraday's law.
+Provided that there is no component of the electric field parallel to the magnetic field direction, and that the Earth's surface is a perfect conductor, the local magnetic field line velocity coincides with the electric drift $(E{ind} \times B)/B^2$ (Birmingham and Jones 1968; Fälthammar and Mozer 2007).
+That "the particles follow the field lines" means that the drift velocity is $(E{ind} \times B)/B^2$ during that time. - 675 Asymmetry: That particles populate different drift shells originates from the fact that the 676 magnetic field compression depends on local time (it is stronger on the dayside than on the 677 nightside).
+If the magnetic field compression were not dependent on local time, the configuration would stay symmetric: all particles would be transported radially inward by the same amount, and they would stay on a common ring.
+Thus, no broadening of the ring of particles would occur.
+In other words, it is essential that the variations of the electromagnetic field depend on local time in order to drive radial diffusion.

-- 678 configuration would stay symmetric: all particles would be transported radially inward by the - same amount, and they would stay on a common ring.
-Thus, no broadening of the ring of - 680 particles would occur.
-In other words, it is essential that the variations of the electromagnetic - field depend on local time in order to drive radial diffusion. - In summary, sudden field variations that depend on local time cause motion across drift shells.
-A more comprehensive description for this mechanism is provided in Section 5.2.1. - 684 - 685 Although an event such as the one described in this section only constitutes a small perturbation - 686 for the radiation belts, the cumulative effect of a large number of such events can be significant. - In the presence of a continuum of events similar to the one presented in Fig. 6, the initially - narrow ring of particles keeps broadening.
-A radial diffusion coefficient is a characterization of - the average rate at which the broadening occurs.
-(See, for instance, Equation (2-44).) - 690 - In summary, radial diffusion was introduced to describe the average rate at which a trapped - 692 population changes drift shells in the presence of a large number of small uncorrelated evolution of a distribution function as a result of small random changes in the variables (e.g.,
+In summary, sudden field variations that depend on local time cause motion across drift shells.
+A more comprehensive description for this mechanism is provided in Section 5.2.1.

+Although an event such as the one described in this section only constitutes a small perturbation for the radiation belts, the cumulative effect of a large number of such events can be significant.
+In the presence of a continuum of events similar to the one presented in Fig. 6, the initially narrow ring of particles keeps broadening.
+A radial diffusion coefficient is a characterization of the average rate at which the broadening occurs.
+(See, for instance, Equation (2-44).)

+In summary, radial diffusion was introduced to describe the average rate at which a trapped population changes drift shells in the presence of a large number of small uncorrelated perturbations.
+This formalism is germane to the Fokker-Planck equation, which describes the evolution of a distribution function as a result of small random changes in the variables (e.g., Davis and Chang 1962).
+In the following, we review step by step the derivation of the Fokker-Planck equation, together with its reformulation in terms of a diffusion equation.